tookayclass/2000-class-association.github.io/_gallery/2021-national-championship-venue-torbay-yacht-club-torquay.md

 - "/uploads/2020/11/30/a14y2155.jpg"
 - "/uploads/2020/11/30/a14y2154.jpg"
 title: '2021 National Championship venue : Torbay Yacht Club, Torquay'
-description: 'Its a fabulous venue for the Nationals. '
+description: 'Its a fabulous venue for the Nationals.
+A boat park on the harbour wall.
+  Launch from a concrete slipway into the marina.
+A short sail to the race area.
+Club a 5 minute walk from the boat park.
+Enjoy the RTYC ballroom, bar, dining room and garden all with fabulous Torbay views. '

 ---